-(e) Cases of Alleged Academic Misconduct Resolved at the Department Level

-- (1) Cases Submitted Directly to SCO.
-Written charges of alleged academic misconduct that occur within the context of a particular course, clinic, or laboratory may be brought by a complainant directly to the Student Conduct Officer (SCO), who will initiate the student conduct process, as outlined in Section (d) of these Procedures to resolve alleged violations by students of the Student Conduct Code.
-In cases of alleged academic misconduct, the SCO will confer with the respective department chair before exercising his discretion in the disposition of the case. - (2) Cases Handled within Academic Department.
+- 5) Cases of Alleged Academic Misconduct Resolved at the Department Level - q) Cases Submitted Directly to SCO.
+Written charges of alleged academic misconduct that occur within the context of a particular course, clinic, or laboratory may be brought by a complainant directly to the Student Conduct Officer (SCO), who will initiate the student conduct process, as outlined in Section (4) of these Procedures to resolve alleged violations by students of the Student Conduct Code.
+In cases of alleged academic misconduct, the SCO will confer with the respective department chair before exercising his discretion in the disposition of the case. - r) Cases Handled within Academic Department.
 Cases of alleged academic misconduct may be handled by the instructor or record of the course, clinic, or lab, under the advisement and with the approval of the department chair, but only with the written consent of the student.
-Cases handled within an academic department shall not result in the accused student receiving a sanction more severe than failing the respective assignment or the entire course, clinic, or laboratory in which the conduct allegedly occurred. - A. The Student Conduct Code and these Procedures afford the accused student with due process rights, including the right to an investigation, the right to an informal or formal review of the evidence, the right of appeal, and right to appropriate notifications.
-When the respondent accepts responsibility for academic misconduct at the department level, and/or sanctions for the alleged academic misconduct to be imposed by the department, the student waives his or her right to any further adjudication of the case and will not be granted an appeal. - B. Alleged misconduct reviewed by the instructor of record and the department chair that is deemed to be so egregious that the misconduct cannot be resolved by the sanctions available to the department (failure of the respective assignment or the entire course, clinic or laboratory) shall be submitted promptly to the SCO.
-The SCO will review the evidence and prepare the case for a formal hearing. - C. If the accused student does not consent to adjudication at the department level, or if he or she does not consent to the sanctions to be imposed at the department level, the instructor or record or the department chair may submit the complaint to the SCO as outlined in Section (d) 1 of these Procedures. - (4) Once a resolution between the accused student and instructor or record is reached and approved by the department chair, the department chairshall write a Letter of Academic Misconduct Resolution, which includes the following information: - A. Name of the student respondent - B. Date the letter is written and signed - C. Name of the faculty member who alleged that academic misconduct occurred - D. Name and section number of the course or lab
+Cases handled within an academic department shall not result in the accused student receiving a sanction more severe than failing the respective assignment or the entire course, clinic, or laboratory in which the conduct allegedly occurred. - i) The Student Conduct Code and these Procedures afford the accused student with due process rights, including the right to an investigation, the right to an informal or formal review of the evidence, the right of appeal, and right to appropriate notifications.
+When the respondent accepts responsibility for academic misconduct at the department level, and/or sanctions for the alleged academic misconduct to be imposed by the department, the student waives his or her right to any further adjudication of the case and will not be granted an appeal. - ii) Alleged misconduct reviewed by the instructor of record and the department chair that is deemed to be so egregious that the misconduct cannot be resolved by the sanctions available to the department (failure of the respective assignment or the entire course, clinic or laboratory) shall be submitted promptly to the SCO.
+The SCO will review the evidence and prepare the case for a formal hearing.